Shailendra-SG/Shailendra-SG/README.md

 ## Hi there 👋
+Hi, I'm Fresher Data Analyst with expertise in Power BI, SQL , MySQL , Microsoft Excel.
+Adept at data cleaning, transformation, and dashboard creation to derive meaningful insights for business decision-making , Good problem-solving skills with a passion for continuous learning and process optimization and I my hobby is Calisthenics, Yoga.

 <!--
 **Shailendra-SG/Shailendra-SG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.